0xcuriousapple/abhishekvispute/README.md

 ### 👋 Hi there

-- 🔭 I am Independent Smart Contracts Security Researcher
+- 🔭 I am an Independent Smart Contracts Security Researcher
 - 💬 Ask me about **Solidity or Blockchain in general**.
 - 💬 Discord/Telegram: @curiousapple
 - 🐦 Twitter: @0xcuriousapple